Key takeaways:

 1. Surgery

-The surgical removal of the prostate gland follows the first principle of treatment of high-risk localized (in which the cancer is within the prostate gland or localized within the surrounding area) prostate cancer, which is to treat the primary tumor.
+The surgical removal of the prostate gland follows the first principle of treatment of high-risk localized (in which the cancer is within the prostate gland or localized within the surrounding area) prostate cancer, which is to treat the primary tumor15.

 In radical prostatectomy, the entire prostate gland and the seminal vesicles (in some cases, also the pelvic lymph nodes) are removed.